AriFordsham/GHCWiki/attic/building/build-system.md

 *These recursive invocations are guaranteed to occur in the order in which the list of directories is specified in `SUBDIRS`. *This guarantee can be important.
-For example, when you say {{{make boot}}} it can be important that the recursive invocation of `make boot` is done in one sub-directory
+For example, when you say `make boot` it can be important that the recursive invocation of `make boot` is done in one sub-directory
 (the include files, say) before another (the source files).
 Generally, put the most independent sub-directory first, and the